zmitchell/tinkering.xyz/content/abusing-type-annotations.md

 Now that I have all of the pieces in place (decorators, type annotations, and ASTs), I can show you an example of what can be done with this.

 # Example 1 - `@inrange`
-For my first trick, I've created a decorator, `@inrange`, that will generate properties that can only be set to values in a range specified in the type annotation, like so:
+For my first trick, I've created a decorator, `@inrange`.
+If you place the annotation `"0 < foo < 3"` on a class variable named `foo`, the decorator will generate a class with a property named `foo` that only accepts values in the range `0 < value < 3`.
+Consider the following class definition:

 ```python
 @inrange
 class MyClass:
     var: "0 < var < 10"
 ```

 The decorator will generate a class equivalent to this:

 ```python
 class MyClass:
     var: "0 < var < 10"